Out on the road today

 With Grandad Skelton at Kennedy Park, Dunure c1970

 For the past five years I’ve been returning to this spot for my spring or summer holidays with my husband and some of our family in tow.
-Despite the village’s relatively hidden location, there is a regular bus service from the nearby town of Ayr, so we never bother to rent a car when we visit, prefering to explore the coastline on foot or by kayak.
+Despite the village’s relatively hidden location, there is a regular bus service from the nearby town of Ayr, so we never bother to rent a car when we visit, preferring to explore the coastline on foot or by kayak.
 The area never fails to disappoint, whatever the weather.
 Even – or especially – when it rains, there can be something glorious about beachcombing when the shore is glistening with small shiny pebbles that look like they have come from a giant’s sweetie jar, upended in a fit of pique.
 It is then we like to search along the tideline for one of Dunure’s hidden gifts: agates.

 On the Ayrshire Coastal path at Dunure

 On any given day, there is always someone poking around on the numerous beaches, looking for these semi-precious stones, and the area has been well-known by collectors since the 19th century.
 For the uninitiated, it can at first be difficult to know exactly what to look for; but once the eye settles in, they pop up all over the place.
 Agates are basically layers of silica made up of microscopic crystals which have coated the inside of cavities in molten rock and are often striated, lending them their beauty.
 Although they are usually found as fragments due to their propensity to shatter, the ones I especially love collecting are the intact nodules, despite the fact that without specialist cutting equipment the internal patterns of the stone remain hidden from view.
 However, the surface of these round agates has a charm of its own: it is often pitted, and has a waxy lustre, and many are half-transparent when held up to the light.
-I have a bowl of these other-wordly looking gems at home that never fails to intrigue guests, particularly the paler ones, which look like miniature moons complete with craters.
+I have a bowl of these other-worldly looking gems at home that never fails to intrigue guests, particularly the paler ones, which look like miniature moons complete with craters.

 Agates from Dunure

-Collecting agates remind of researching the lives of ancestors: it is always difficult to stop because you never know where the next nugget of information will come from.
-And then there is the fact that even if you find something, it is usually just a fragment of the whole story.
+Collecting agates remind of researching the lives of ancestors: it is always difficult to stop because you never know from where the next nugget of information will come.
+And then there is the fact that even if you do find something, it is usually just a fragment of the whole story.
 Yet genealogical research adds another dimension to everyday life in the way that searching for agates changes a beach stroll into something more than just a walk along the shore.
 Some days you might want to spend a long time focused on one spot, shifting the pebbles around; another day you might simply want to glance down occasionally at your feet and see if anything catches your eye.

 Like genealogical research, the intact agates hold their secrets internally with just a hint of what their story is on their outer crust.
 As modern-day social historians, we are also constantly struggling to get below the surface of things.
 We can peruse these wonderful maps of where our ancestors lived in the 18th and 19th centuries, and sometimes beyond, but know that unless documented in a sketch, or painting – or later in a photograph, the view of these streets and houses are lost to us.
-And that is only one sense: what of the smells and sounds and textures that our forebearers experienced?
+And that is only one sense: what of the smells and sounds and textures that our forbearers experienced?
 We may be lucky enough to have an image of the places where they lived and worked – or photographs of our ancestors themselves.
 Yet even these may prove to frustratingly hide more than they reveal.
 As Roland Barthes points out at the beginning of Camera Lucida (his book on the nature of photography): The first thing I found was this.
 What the Photograph reproduces to infinity has occurred only once: the Photograph mechanically repeats what could never be repeated existentially.
 (For more about Barthes and photography, see Those Ghostly Traces).

-I believe that is what makes returning to our childhood homes after a long absence such an unsettling experience – it may look the same in many respects, but without the sounds, sights and smells of our formative experiences it is only a simulcrum of the place in which we grew up.
+I believe that is what makes returning to our childhood homes after a long absence such an unsettling experience – it may look the same in many respects, but without the sounds, sights and smells of our formative experiences it is only a simulacrum of the place in which we grew up.
 I had this sensation when one day during our stay in Dunure my mother and I took the local bus in to the village of Alloway – the suburb of Ayr famous for being the birthplace of the poet Robert Burns – where we lived from 1964 to 1995.
 We both felt strangely out of place as we walked around the village, looking at the changes time had wrought.
 What I found particularly disturbing was the absence of the imposing red sandstone Victorian school which I’d attended from 1969 to 1976, and which had been demolished* in 2008.

 *I discovered later that during the demolition a ‘time capsule’ from 1895, placed there when the school was being built, had been discovered in a wall by one of the workers (named Frank).
 The local paper stated that: Frank had the presence of mind to turn off the machinery and go and have a closer look.
 The jar turned out to be a time capsule buried 113 years ago in 1895.
 The pupils got the chance to have a close look at the contents of the capsule and learn a bit about life back in the time of Queen Victoria.
 Inside the blown-glass jar was an architect’s drawing of the school, minutes and accounts, coins from the time and copies of several newspapers of the day.
-(Although I realise that for present-day children, this time capsule probaly still would have been considered very old if it had been found to have dated from my period at the school!)
+(Although I realise that for present-day children, this time capsule probably still would have been considered very old if it had been found to have dated from my period at the school!)

 When the new teaching buildings (termed ‘the huts’) were hastily built in the 1970s to cope with the demands of the village expanding into a suburb, the original school had remained as the infants’ department.
 But the 21st century obviously needed a new type of school, and a few years ago the whole lot was torn down and completely rebuilt.
 Passing the modern building on that afternoon in Alloway, all I could see that remained of the old school was the white tiled wall of the outdoor Victorian toilet block, now incorporated into the outer wall of the new schoolyard.